 Faculty are not available for meetings before or during school hours without prior arrangement as they are responsible for their classes at this time.
-All appointments to see faculty should be made through the administrative assistant or the edu4schools platform.
+An email informing parents about the days and times that faculty members are available for appointments will be sent home in the first days of school.
+Parents may set an appointment through edu4schools platform.

-Parents must come to the designated pick up areas to collect their children.
+During dismissal, parents must come to the designated pick up areas to collect their children unless they participate in after-school activities.
+Dismissal times are as follows: Grades 1-2 at 15:20, Grades 3-4 at 15:30 and Grades 5-6 at 15:25.
 Students are not allowed to cross the road to meet a parent.
 This rule is to ensure every child's safety.
 Parents are kindly requested, for the safety of their children, to not enter the building when dismissal is in progress as it makes it very difficult to monitor the students being dismissed by teachers and picked up by bus monitors.

-Parents are reminded that, unless their children are participating in an after-school activity, they must be at school at 3.30 p.m. to collect their child.
 If you are running late, kindly call the school to inform us, so that your child may be sent to wait outside the office.
 It is necessary to factor in parking time at the beginning and end of the school day as the road in front of the school is reserved for school buses only.